 Accommodation options are filling up fast, so if you want to be centrally located for a fair price, it’s best to start looking and booking right now.

 The cheapest accommodation options will be combining your own vehicle or a campervan with Department of Conservation (DOC) campsites.
 Private campsites are also available, and normally offer better amenities at a higher price.

 Hostelling is well established in New Zealand, with many hostels in cities and also in interesting out-of-the-way places.
 Many hotels are increasing their prices to suit market demand during September and October … so be careful when booking.

 There are several tour packages being put together by Intercity Buses which will follow the teams around from city to city.
 Also, hop-on, hop-off bus passes are available from Intercity or specialist travel companies like Stray.

 Car and campervan hire is still available from many companies, but do take a look at the unorthodox Spaceships campers, which are excellent for New Zealand driving conditions.
-Our friends down at Allways Rental are sponsoring the Social Media Syndicate Mongol Rally Team, so get in touch with them over other car or campervan rentals.

 Host Cities for the Rugby World Cup 2011

 New Zealand’s biggest city is hosting the opening match, in addition to the two semi-finals and the grand final.
 Needless to say, this place is going to be party central with the waterfront and Kingsland expected to see much of the action.
 Discover Auckland with our free Auckland city audio guide.